The Food Processor vs. Mortar and Pestle: Which is Better? (2026)

 The Battle Between Traditional Wisdom and Modern Invention

 The mortar and pestle set’s history goes back to 35,000 BC in Southwest Asia.
 That’s the oldest mortar and pestle evidence we have in history.
-We also know that the tool has been used everywhere in the world throughout history for culinary, medicinal, and artisanal practices.
+We also know that the tool has been used worldwide throughout history for culinary, medicinal, and artisanal purposes.

 For example, Thai people have granite mortar and pestle sets, the Aztecs have the molcajete, the Japanese use half-glazed mortars called suribachi with wooden pestles called surikogi, and the Italians are fond of their marble sets.

 Nowadays, we have the technology to bring any ingredient mix into a paste in just a few seconds.
-You can blend down huge batches of soups, sauces, and dressings only by pressing a button.
+You can blend down huge batches of soups, sauces, and dressings with just a button press.

 Mortar and pestles have been used so much that the word pesto actually comes from pestle.
 And not only Italian dishes, too; recipes like Thai curry pastes, muhammara from North Africa, all the Mexican salsas and guacamole, Lebanese hummus, and Argentinian chimichurri are all traditionally made with a mortar and pestle.